-The University of Kansas Cancer Center (KUCC) was founded in 2002 and became an NCI-designated cancer center in 2012.
-The Center’s mission, through its innovative approach to drug discovery, delivery, and development, is to transform cancer research and clinical care delivered in Kansas and Missouri.
+The University of Kansas (KU) Cancer Center became an NCI-Designated Cancer Center in 2012.
+The center’s mission, through its innovative approach to drug discovery, delivery, and development, is to transform cancer research and clinical care delivered in Kansas and western Missouri.

-KUCC operates as a matrix organization, including: the University of Kansas Medical Center campuses in Kansas City, Wichita and Salina, the University of Kansas in Lawrence and its #2 ranked School of Pharmacy (per NIH funding), The University of Kansas Hospital, and the Stowers Institute for Medical Research; and Children’s Mercy Kansas City (via NCI consortium agreements).
+KU Cancer Center operates as a matrix organization that includes: the University of Kansas Medical Center campuses in Kansas City, Wichita, and Salina; the University of Kansas in Lawrence and its highly ranked School of Pharmacy (per NIH funding); The University of Kansas Health System; the Stowers Institute for Medical Research; and Children’s Mercy Kansas City (via NCI consortium agreements).

 Research at The University of Kansas Cancer Center

 KU Cancer Center places great emphasis on advancing discoveries in the laboratory to the patients’ bedside.
 From 2009 to 2017, the center, with industry, academia, government, and philanthropic partners, advanced 19 new cancer therapies into the clinic.
 Two recent discoveries include Ciclopirox Prodrug for the treatment of bladder cancer, as well as a novel method to treat patients with acute graft-versus-host disease.

 The center’s researchers also pay special attention to the unique needs of its diverse catchment area, which includes elderly rural individuals, African Americans, American Indians, and Latinos.
 Moreover, with the Children’s Mercy consortium partnership, KU Cancer Center has access to more than 95% of childhood cancer cases in the catchment area.
 The center’s outreach arm, the Midwest Cancer Alliance, connects community hospital clinicians throughout the catchment area to cancer clinical trials available at KU Cancer Center.